The Best Pumpkin Chocolate Chip Cupcakes with Cream Cheese Frosting

 - In a medium bowl, mix together the flour, baking soda, baking powder, cinnamon, nutmeg, cloves, and salt.

 - In three batches, add the flour to the wet ingredients and stir to incorporate.
 Don't overmix, but incorporate thoroughly.

 - Fold in the chocolate chips.
 Fill muffin cups at least ¾ of the way full.
 I like to create a big muffin top, so I fill them almost all the way.

 - Bake for 25 minutes or until golden brown on top and a knife inserted comes out clean.
 If you have to have two layers of tins in your oven, rotate them halfway through the cooking time for even baking.

 - While the muffins are baking, you can make the icing.
 With an electric hand mixer, cream together the cream cheese, butter, vanilla and confectioner's sugar until completely smooth, Allow to chill if need be.

 - Once the cupcakes come out of the oven, they will need to cool before you can ice them.
 Once they are cooled, you can fill a pastry bag with your icing and pipe it out into large concentric circles.

-This entry was posted on Tuesday, October 11th, 2011 at 9:57 pm and is filed under Breads, Breakfast/Brunch, Dessert, Uncategorized.
+This entry was posted on Tuesday, October 11th, 2011 at 9:57 pm and is filed under Breads, Breakfast/Brunch, Dessert, Pumpkin, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.